vitejs/vite-ecosystem-ci/README.md

-# vite-ecosystem-ci
+# svelte-ecosystem-ci

-This repository is used to run integration tests for vite ecosystem projects
+This repository is used to run integration tests for svelte ecosystem projects

 ## via github workflow